 Signs of a bad AC Condenser capacitor

 Examining the AC filters is an easy task that any homeowner can do, and replacing them if needed.
 If that does not solve the problem, then it is time to call in a certified AC technician.
+Please also make sure you clean your ac condenser coils, it is very easy and can be done with a hose.

 Below are the signs of a worn-out Air conditioning capacitor: